PioRomo/134FinalProject/README.md

 added.
 > Ship light can be toggled on and off with the 'P' key
 #### Sound
+###### Pio Romo
 Sounds were added: thrusting, background and explosions.
 #### Dragging the Lander
+###### Schuyler Ng
+Using the provided dragging code, we made our lander draggable while in the diagnostic camera 4.
+While in the camera, press c to make the lander selectable, click the lander, and drag it around the screen.
 #### 2D Background Image
 ###### Pio Romo
 Starfield image gives the game a more "gamey" feel!